Kantor Consulting’s Portfolio

 Author: Dorian Kantor

-Book chapter in Reconfiguración del orden mundial: incertidumbres regionales y locales.
+Book chapter in Spanish in Reconfiguración del orden mundial: incertidumbres regionales y locales.
 Edited by Andrés Serbín, Eduardo Pastrana Buelvas, Stefan Reith, 111-116.
 Konrad Adenauer Stiftung, 2024.

 Democrats defied the tides of history and bucked the conventional wisdom which tells us that the incumbent president’s party suffers heavy losses in Congress in midterm elections.
 Despite the dire forecasts, the Democrats expanded their Senate majority (for the first time in a midterm since 1962) and far outperformed expectations in the House by ceding only 9 seats to Republicans.
 The pre-election “shellacking” narrative was driven by numerous factors such as the president’s low approval rating, economic concerns, and an increasingly out-of-control crisis at the southern border.
 A combination of confounding variables including the Dobbs effect, concerns about democratic backsliding, and the foreign and domestic policy accomplishments of Biden’s unified government energized the Democratic base as well as independent voters to turn out for the president’s party and softened the widely predicted midterm blow.